allure-framework/allure-phpunit/README.md

     </listener>
 </listeners>
 ```
 After running PHPUnit tests a new folder will be created (**allure-report-data** in the example above).
 This folder will contain generated XML files.
 See [framework help](https://github.com/allure-framework/allure-core/wiki) for details about how to generate report from XML files.
-By default generated report will only show a limited set of information but you can use of cool Allure features by adding a minimum of test code changes.
+By default generated report will only show a limited set of information but you can use cool Allure features by adding a minimum of test code changes.
 Read next section for details.

-## Advanced features
+## Main features
-This adapter comes with a set of PHP annotations and traits allowing to use some advanced Allure features.
+This adapter comes with a set of PHP annotations and traits allowing to use main Allure features.

 ### Human-readable test class or test method title
-In order to add such title to any test class or test case method you need to annotate it with **@Title** annotation:
+In order to add such title to any test class or [test case](https://github.com/allure-framework/allure-core/wiki/Glossary#test-case) method you need to annotate it with **@Title** annotation:
 ```php
 namespace Example\Tests;